NCIOCPL/r4r-content/resources/resource19.md

     - doc: cbiit
 pocs: []
 ---
-Freely downloadable pathology viewer which supports viewing, annotation and analysis of Whole Slide Images.
+Sedeen is a freely downloadable pathology viewer which supports viewing, annotation, and analysis of Whole Slide Images.
 Functionality will be extended as part of the Pathology Image Informatics Platform.